lightstep/cloud-native-observability/02 - customers-and-engineers.md

 transaction, a resource comes in many shapes, sizes, and scale.
 A VM, a Docker container, a Kafka topic, a virtual CPU, a mutex lock... and even a AWS account can be a resource.
 What do they all have in common?
 They're finite.
 They can be exhausted.
-And when they oversaturate, transactions suffer.
+And when they over-saturate, transactions suffer.

-We know the symptoms of resource exhaustion well -- database queries that used to take moments now taking minutes, login services timing out that are normally bulletproof, pods crashlooping in OOMKilled state.
+We know the symptoms of resource exhaustion well -- database queries that used to take moments now taking minutes, login services timing out that are normally bulletproof, pods crash looping in OOMKilled state.

 When we talk about 'resiliency' in the context of cloud-native applications, we're often talking implicitly about resources -- ironically enough, this leads